 Tomato juice has been a valuable staple for centuries, as tomatoes are extremely popular vegetables, easy to juice, and are found throughout the world.
-Tomato juice is derived from tomatoes, which are scientifically known as Solanum lycopersicum, but there are many different varieties and size of tomatoes, often dependent on where in the world they grow.
-The vast majority of tomatoes are red in color and range in size, from the size of a grape to the size of a potato – and some can grow even larger!
+It is derived from tomatoes, which are scientifically known as Solanum lycopersicum, but there are many different varieties and size of tomatoes, often dependent on where in the world they grow.
+A majority of tomatoes are red in color and range in size, from the size of a grape to the size of potato – and some can grow even larger!
 These perennial plants are relatively easy to grow in different environments, although they are native to Mexico, where they are a very valuable crop.

-Tomato juice is commonly sold in stores around the world, although many people prefer to make their own tomato juice at home, which means that it is 100% juice, without any additives or excess sodium.
+Tomato juice is commonly sold in stores around the world, although many people prefer to make their own at home, which means that it is 100% juice, without any additives or excess sodium.
 In fact, most experts recommend not purchasing tomato juice at a store if you are able to make it yourself.
-While many people think that fruits often lose some of their nutrients in the juicing process, tomato juice actually has more bio-availability in terms of nutrients, due to the process of creating the juice.
-This means tomato juice is even more impactful for your overall health, leading to the many impressive benefits outlined below.
+While many people think that fruits often lose some of their nutrients in the juicing process, tomato juice actually has more bio-availability in terms of nutrients due to the process of creating the juice.
+This means the juice is even more impactful for your overall health, leading to the many impressive benefits outlined below.